 Read more: Can you use a credit card on Venmo?

-Tax reporting changes for Venmo and PayPal in 2023 and 2024
+Tax reporting changes for Venmo and PayPal

-Taxpayers who get paid from third-party apps like Venmo, Zelle, or PayPal, and those who receive payments from credit cards, debit cards, or gift cards may receive a tax document called a Form 1099-K. In some circumstances, a payment-processing company or third-party app will submit information about the money you earned to the IRS through Form 1099-K and send you a copy by Jan.
+Taxpayers who get paid from third-party apps like Venmo, Zelle, or PayPal, and those who receive payments from credit cards, debit cards, or gift cards may receive a tax document called a Form 1099-K. In some circumstances, a payment-processing company or third-party app will submit information about the money you earned to the IRS through the 1099-K form and send you a copy by Jan.
 31 for the previous calendar year.

 What’s changing is that the IRS is lowering the Form 1099-K reporting thresholds for Venmo, PayPal, and similar apps.